Vancomycin models

 Table 1.
-Vancomycin Model Parameters
+Vancomycin One-compartment Model Parameters

 Source Elimination rate/Clearance Volume of distribution